webplatform/docs/tutorials/using_cors/index.md

  };
 </syntaxhighlight>

 Browsers don't do a good job of reporting what went wrong when there is an error.
-For example, Firefox reports a status of 0 and an empty statusText for all errors.
 Browsers also report an error message to the console log, but this message cannot be accessed from JavaScript.
 When handling <code>onerror</code>, you will know that an error occurred, but not much else.

 ===withCredentials===